Un-Man: Plot summary

 The story is set at a time after a devastating World War III in 1958, with the world gradually recovering from the devastation.
-(Chicago is mentioned as having been totally destroyed and there is no intention of rebuilding it; rather, the plan is to totally raze the ruins and use the land for agriculture - pending which, the vast abandoned ruins are being used for all kinds of nefarious activities).
+(Chicago is mentioned as having been totally destroyed and there is no intention of rebuilding it; rather, the plan is to totally raze the ruins and use the land for agriculture – pending which, the vast abandoned ruins are being used for all kinds of nefarious activities).
 The United Nations, re-founded after the war and much stronger than in its earlier incarnation, is in the process of making itself a true World Government.
-Politics in all countries - including the US - are polarized between "Pro-UN" parties seeking to integrate in this now global framework and "Anti-UN" ones promoting nationalism and sovereignty and sometimes resorting to violence in resisting the UN.
-The story is strongly partisan, the United Nations protagonists being the clear Good Guys while the Nationalists opposing them are very much the Baddies.
-Anderson later on considerably changed his political positions and regarded this earlier embrace of the UN as part of Liberal views that he had outgrown.
+Politics in all countries – including the US – are polarized between "Pro-UN" parties seeking to integrate in this now-global framework and "Anti-UN" ones promoting nationalism and sovereignty and sometimes resorting to violence in resisting the UN.
+The story is strongly partisan, the United Nations protagonists being the clear "good guys" while the Nationalists opposing them are very much the villains.
+Anderson later on considerably changed his political positions and regarded this earlier embrace of the UN as part of the liberal views that he had outgrown.

 Robert Naysmith is a member of the United Nations Inspectorate, an international police force that neutralizes threats to world peace.
 He is also a member of the Rostomily Brotherhood, a secret order within the Inspectorate made up of men cloned from Stefan Rostomily, a member of the French resistance during World War III.